Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

 And contrary to popular opinion, I do think it’s OK to sharpen these pencils in an electric sharpener.
 (Click here for how to sharpen colored pencils.)

-The barrel is round and has a lacquer finish to match the core color, making for very easy identification.
+The barrel is round and has a lacquer finish to match the core color, for very easy identification.

 And you never have to worry the colors won’t match if you purchase another individual pencil of the same color.
 It is always the exact color match!